 Check out Amazon for some amazing Greek Masks here.

 The Venetian masks are perhaps one of the most universal icons of the carnival!
 Although they were not always as we know them today.
-In principle they were rather theatrical, the Venetian actors used them in the represent their works.
+In principle they were rather theatrical, the Venetian actors used them to represent their works.
 The masks looked different before they became a universal hallmark of the carnival.

 The Venetian mask changed roles when it came to carnival.
 The masks were worn during carnival so that one could become anonymous.
-When you become anonymous you could be who you want and in many cases do what you want, freedom and immorality were two good reasons to wear them.
+When you become anonymous you could be who you want and in many cases do what you want, freedom and immortality were two good reasons to wear them.
 It allowed the rich to mingle with the poor or a bored housewife to enjoy a fling.

 The rise of the Venetian masks transgressed the carnival.
 And have become parts of numerous events that are not even related to carnival, like political meetings, or used in the theatre.

 Check out Amazon for some amazing Venetian Masks here.